About Hardware Recommendations

 On high resolution (e.g., 4K) displays, issues may occur, such as small and offset plot items within plot windows, or the text editor occupying only a fraction of the Edit pane.

-If you are experiencing these or similar issues when using FLAC3D 6, PFC2D 6, PFC3D 6, or UDEC 7 on Windows 10, the following is recommended to automatically scale these applications via the operating system:
+If you are experiencing these or similar issues when using version 6 (or higher) of 3DEC, FLAC3D, PFC2D, PFC3D, or UDEC on Windows 10, the following is recommended to automatically scale these applications via the operating system:

 - 1. Before starting your Itasca application, right-click on the application-GUI executable and select the Properties menu item.
 The installation default location (typical in most cases) is the C:\Program Files\Itasca\Itasca Program\exe64 folder.